meltano/handbook/src/_marketing/marketing-ops/index.md

 Meltano manages several Internet domain names.
 These are documented in [this Google Sheet](https://docs.google.com/spreadsheets/d/15f_p0jU1ZaIMPE8_3OTBjM5Uf5_RjtG8EIRUygFVBTM/edit#gid=0) (available to team members only).
 When acquiring additional domain names, team members should do the following:
 - Ensure the above-linked tracking spreadsheet is properly updated.
+- Ensure the [email addresses and other information in the tracking spreadsheet](https://docs.google.com/spreadsheets/d/15f_p0jU1ZaIMPE8_3OTBjM5Uf5_RjtG8EIRUygFVBTM/edit#gid=329645876) are used as contact information for the domain.
 - Wherever possible, use one of the domain name registrars that Meltano already uses.
 - Wherever possible, use one of the DNS providers that Meltano already uses.
+For any questions or assistance with this, please contact Operations.

 ## Website/blog